- Dame Kate Barker (Chair)

 1. Introduction, apologies, and actions

 - The Chair welcomed everyone to the meeting.
-No apologies were received.
+Apologies were received from Jenny King, Mike Keoghan, and Geoff Tily.

 - The following actions will be considered at future meetings: